-139.48. (a) There shall be is in the department a return-to-work program administered by the director, funded by one hundred twenty million dollars (\$120,000,000) annually derived from non-General Funds of the Workers' Compensation Administration Revolving Fund, for the purpose of making supplemental payments to workers whose permanent disability benefits are disproportionately low in comparison to their earnings loss.
-Eligibility Moneys shall remain available for use by the return-to-work program without respect to the fiscal year.
+- 1 SEC.
+45. - 2 SEC.
+36. Section 62.9 of the Labor Code is repealed. - 3 SEC.
+46. - 4 SEC.
+37. Section 139.48 of the Labor Code is amended to read: - 5 139.48. (a) There is in the department a return-to-work 6 program administered by the director, funded by one hundred 7 twenty million dollars (\$120,000,000) annually derived from 8 non-General Funds of the Workers' Compensation Administration - 9 Revolving Fund, for the purpose of making supplemental payments - 10 to workers whose permanent disability benefits are 11 disproportionately low in comparison to their earnings loss. - 12 Moneys shall remain available for use by the return-to-work - program without respect to the fiscal year.

-- (b) Eligibility for payments and the amount of payments shall be determined by regulations adopted by the director, based on findings from studies conducted by the director in consultation with the Commission on Health and Safety and Workers' Compensation.
-Determinations of the director shall be subject to review at the trial level of the appeals board upon the same grounds as prescribed for petitions for reconsideration. - 17 (c) This section shall apply only to injuries sustained on or after 18 January 1, 2013. - SEC.
-47. Section 1024 of the Labor Code is amended to read: 1024.
-All civil penalties collected pursuant to this chapter shall be deposited in the Industrial Relations Construction Industry Enforcement Fund, which is hereby created.
-All moneys in the fund shall be used for the purpose of enforcing the provisions of this chapter, as appropriated by the Legislature.
+(b) Eligibility for payments and the am- - (b) Eligibility for payments and the amount of payments shall be determined by regulations adopted by the director, based on findings from studies conducted by the director in consultation with the Commission on Health and Safety and Workers' Compensation.
+Determinations of the director shall be subject to review at the trial level of the appeals board upon the same grounds as prescribed for petitions for reconsideration. - (c) This section shall apply only to injuries sustained on or after January 1, 2013. - SEC.
+47.

-- 1024. (a) It is the intent of the Legislature in enacting this section to provide for the prompt and effective enforcement of labor laws relating to the construction industry. - (b) Before July 1, 2013, all civil penalties collected pursuant to this chapter shall be deposited in the Industrial Relations Construction Industry Enforcement Fund.
-All moneys in the fund shall be used for the purpose of enforcing this chapter, as appropriated by the Legislature. - (c) On or after July 1, 2013, all civil penalties collected pursuant to this chapter shall be deposited in the Labor Enforcement and Compliance Fund. - SEC.
-48. Section 1063.5 is added to the Labor Code, to read: 1063.5. (a) This chapter shall apply to every contractor that provides food and beverage services at a publicly owned entertainment venue.
+- 24 SEC.
+38. Section 1024 of the Labor Code is amended to read: - 1024. (a) It is the intent of the Legislature in enacting this section to provide for the prompt and effective enforcement of labor laws relating to the construction industry. - (b) Before July 1, 2013, all civil penalties collected pursuant to this chapter shall be deposited in the Industrial Relations Construction Industry Enforcement Fund.
+All moneys in the fund shall be used for the purpose of enforcing this chapter, as appropriated by the Legislature. - (c) On or after July 1, 2013, all civil penalties collected pursuant to this chapter shall be deposited in the Labor Enforcement and Compliance Fund. - 36 SEC.
+48. - 37 SEC.
+39. Section 1063.5 is added to the Labor Code, to read: - 38 1063.5. (a) This chapter shall apply to every contractor that - 39 provides food and beverage services at a publicly owned - 40 entertainment venue.